roykim1990/house_price_python/README.md

 # house_price_python

 A sample data science project that uses a Lasso Linear Regression Python model to predict house price from the Ames Housing Data dataset.
-Specifically, this example is used to show the capabilities of ModelOp Center.
+Specifically, this example is used to show the how to make ModelOp Center-compliant code.

 Assets: